Building a skin care routine seems like it should be a pretty simple task, but when you actually try to get started, it can get kind of overwhelming.

 The secret to a good skin care routine and radiant, well-hydrated skin is the daily use – morning and evening – of a high-quality cleanser.
 Don’t take shortcuts with your cleansing routine!
 Using a targeted, high-quality cleanser ensures that you are using the right cleanser, and most importantly, the texture most suitable for your skin type – whether that’s a cream, a facial wash, or a balm.
 Cleansing can help remove dirt, oil, and other unwanted elements on your skin.
 Additionally, cleansing can help boost your skin’s hydration.

 If you want, you can also follow up with a toner.
-A toner can be used to remove any impurities left over after cleansing.
-Majority of toners are water-based liquids composed of specific active ingredients, including essential oils and plant extracts; they are tailored to tackle a variety of skin types.
+A toner can be used to remove any impurities leftover after cleansing.
+The majority of toners are water-based liquids composed of specific active ingredients, including essential oils and plant extracts; they are tailored to tackle a variety of skin types.
 A toner’s effectiveness can vary from one product to another, but they normally improve the skin’s surface by providing additional cleansing, unclogging pores, and hydrating the skin.

 Next is moisturizer.
 Even if you have very oily skin, moisturizing is one of the best things that you can do for your skin.
 Proper hydration ensures that your face is plump, glowing, healthy, and it keeps dryness and roughness at bay.
 The main purpose of a moisturizer is to hydrate your skin and leave your skin feeling soft to the touch.
 Furthermore, some moisturizers have SPF, which provides protection from the sun.